waysidekoi/bing_rewards/README.md

 `$ bundle install`

-Create a file called, `accts.json` and include an arrow of hashes for your username and password.
+Create a file called, `accts.json` with an array of hashes for each username and password.

 ``
 [